The Watermark Search International board practice

 - Developing a board skills matrix to identify potential, current or future, experience gaps

 Register your interest

-If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to Graham Willis.
+If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to Paul Lyons.
 You can also use the contact form on the right-hand side of this page to provide us your background.
 Your details will be treated in the strictest confidence and we will contact you when we have a board role that we see as a good fit with your skills and experience.